nujarum/resolve-esm/README.md

 # Differences from similar modules

-This module is just a "wrapper" that internally calls the original `import.meta.resolve` and has no resolve logic of its own.
+This module is just a "wrapper" that internally calls the original [`import.meta.resolve`] and has no resolve logic of its own.

-Therefore, if the specification of the original `import.meta.url` changes, it will be easy to follow, and if the original becomes ["Stable"] in the future, it will be easy to migrate.
+Therefore, it will be easy to follow if the original specification changes, and it will be easy to migrate when the original becomes ["Stable"] in the future.